spotinst/help/src/docs/ocean/features/dynamic-commitments-aks.md

 ###  Step 3: Permissions Assignment

+The first time you want to use dynamic commitments, you must add permissions at the tenant level so Spot can connect to Azure cluster environments.
+These permissions provide you with access to all the resources under the same tenant.
+Once the permissions exist, you can turn on dynamic commitments at the virtual node group level.
+>Note: If this step is not successful, check your Azure environment.

 1. Use the following Azure PowerShell script to assign the Reservation Reader role at the tenant level with PowerShell:

 ```